sunstromium/txt-transter-react/README.md

    npm i @testing-library/user-event

-   that's all simple ain't it SO APIS OR DB'S REQUIRED IMPLEMENTED FROM A LOCAL db.js file as the refference.
+   that's all simple ain't it NO APIS OR DB'S REQUIRED IMPLEMENTED FROM A LOCAL db.js file as the refference.

    OUTPUTS: